 - clove garlic, minced

 - 1 teaspoon dried thyme

 - 1 cup pearl barley

 - 19-oz (591 ml) can white beans, drained and rinsed (2 ¼ cups cooked white beans)

 - handful chopped parsley, dill, or chives, for serving

 - The pearl barley is key to achieving the quicker cooking time here.
-Pearled or semi-pearled farro would also work in its place.
+Do not use pot barley!